smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 1 - The Arrival.md

 "And yours?"

+"Mine stays exactly where I left it."
 Daedalus's hand moved to his chest, an unconscious gesture, fingers pressing against something round and metal underneath his tunic.
 "Everyone serves something, Sisyphus."
 His expression was carefully empty.
 "We all have something we can't afford to lose."
 The dismissal was clear.

+---

 "Now," Daedalus said, unrolling a different scroll with the brisk efficiency of someone changing an uncomfortable subject, "let me show you the feeding chambers."